simonesilvestroni/m2m-website/_pages/my-internet.md

 ## Social interactions

 I joined Mastodon in 2017, only to leave after a few months because I still was on Twitter and its mechanism of keeping people hooked on the platform.
-Three years later, I’d deleted all my social media accounts and [re-joined the Fediverse](https://indieweb.social/web/@m2m).
+In 2020, I’d deleted all my social media accounts and [re-joined the Fediverse](https://indieweb.social/web/@m2m).

-I’ve been enjoying the community of people I’ve found on Mastodon.
-There’s been a setback recently, brought from the user influx from Twitter.
-Specifically: people who don’t spend five minutes to acclimatize to the platform trying to understand its mood and how it works for everyone.

-Another place on the Fediverse I joined is [Pixelfed](https://pixelfed.social/@m2m).
+Another angle on the Fediverse that I joined is [Pixelfed](https://pixelfed.social/@m2m).
 Promoted as a humane alternative to Instagram, is (intuitively) a photo-sharing platform.
 It’s quiet and relaxing, probably because it’s got a small number of subscribers.

-Outside the fediverse, I follow a few onine forums, in particular the one about [Cockos’ Reaper](https://forum.cockos.com/forumdisplay.php?f=20).
+Outside the fediverse, I follow a few onine forums, in particular [Reaper’s](https://forum.cockos.com/forumdisplay.php?f=20).
 My Reddit account is strictly in read-mode, subscribing to a small bunch of sound design and game audio-related groups and checking them once a week.

 I started in the 1990s with BBSes and Usenet newsgroups.
-I still miss both.
+Still missing both.

 ## Personal and work websites

 [Work on my website](/colophon/) is performed manually, after years on WordPress.
-It’s a minimalistic approach which perfectly suits my need to cut down on bloat and (digital) noise.
+It’s a minimalistic approach which perfectly suits the need to cut down on bloat and (digital) noise.
 I use Jekyll with its Liquid template language, writing posts in Markdown and deploying to Netlify.
 I love the process and it doesn’t cost a dime.
-Along with Mastodon, the blog is my way to reach out.
+Along with Mastodon, the blog is my way of reaching out.

 I started bloggin in March 2002.